Earth, Wind & Fire: The Best of Earth, Wind & Fire, Vol. 2

 During November 1988, EWF issued a compilation album titled The Best of Earth, Wind & Fire, Vol. 2.
 The album was certified US Gold.
-"Turn on (The Beat Box)" reached No. 26 on the Billboard Hot R&B Songs chart.
+A new single, from the album, called "Turn on (The Beat Box)" reached No. 26 on the Billboard Hot R&B Songs chart.
 EWF went on to be nominated for an NAACP Image Award in the category of Best Vocal Group.